Skip to content header Skip to main content Skip to content footer

 Partners and funders

-Generation Wild has been funded through an anonymous charitable foundation with additional funding provided by the ScottishPower Foundation.
+Generation Wild has been funded through a long-term funding partner with additional funding by Moto in the community and the ScottishPower Foundation.

 The on-site experiences were developed in partnership with the interactive design studio Stand and Stare.
 The project website at www.generationwild.org.uk was produced by Fieldwork and evaluation of the project conducted in partnership with Cardiff University.